usamaelshazly/opc-terraform-kubernetes-installer/README.md

 This installer utilises the [Terraform Oracle Public Cloud Provider][opc provider].
-It consists of a set of [Terraform][terraform] configurations & shell scripts that are used to provision the Kubernetes control plane in accordance with [Oracle Container Services for use with Kubernetes (OCSK)][ocsk] - which is based on Kubernetes version 1.8.4, as released upstream.
+It consists of a set of [Terraform][terraform] configurations & shell scripts that are used to provision the Kubernetes control plane in accordance with [Oracle Container Services for use with Kubernetes (OCS-K)][ocs-k] - which is based on Kubernetes version 1.8.4, as released upstream.

 The OCSK Kubernetes distribution has passed the [CNCF Certified Kubernetes conformance program](https://www.cncf.io/certification/software-conformance/). _For enterprises and startups using Kubernetes, conformance guarantees interoperability from one Kubernetes installation to the next.
 It allows them flexibility and vendor independence._